-This Statement of Administrative Action ("Statement") is submitted to the Congress in compliance with section 2105(a)(1)(C)(ii) of the Bipartisan Trade Promotion Authority Act of 2002 ("TPA Act") and accompanies the implementing bill for the free trade agreement that the United States has concluded with Peru.
-The bill approves and makes statutory changes necessary or appropriate to implement the Agreement, which the United States Trade Representative signed on April 12, 2006, and amended through a Protocol signed in Washington, D.C. on June 24, 2007 and Lima on June 25, 2007.
+This Statement of Administrative Action ("Statement") is submitted to the Congress in compliance with section 2105(a)(1)(C)(ii) of the Bipartisan Trade Promotion Authority Act of 2002 ("TPA Act") and accompanies the implementing bill for the free trade agreement ("Agreement") that the United States has concluded with Colombia.
+The bill approves and makes statutory changes necessary or appropriate to implement the Agreement, which the Deputy United States Trade Representative signed in Washington, D.C. on November 22, 2006, as amended through a Protocol signed by the United States Trade Representative in Washington, D.C. on June 28, 2007.

-As is the case with earlier Statements of Administrative Action submitted to the Congress in connection with fast-track bills, this Statement represents an authoritative expression by the Administration concerning its views regarding the interpretation and application of the Agreement, both for purposes of U.S. international obligations and domestic law.
+As is the case with Statements of Administrative Action submitted to the Congress in connection with earlier trade agreements, this Statement represents an authoritative expression by the Administration concerning its views regarding the interpretation and application of the Agreement, both for purposes of U.S. international obligations and domestic law.
 The Administration understands that it is the expectation of the Congress that future administrations will observe and apply the interpretations and commitments set out in this Statement.
 In addition, since this Statement will be approved by the Congress at the time it approves the implementing bill for this Agreement, the interpretation of the Agreement included in this Statement carries particular authority.

 This Statement describes significant administrative actions proposed to implement U.S. obligations under the Agreement.
+The Statement also describes the pertinent provisions of the implementing bill, explaining how the bill changes or affects existing law, and stating why those provisions are necessary or appropriate to implement the Agreement.

 In addition, incorporated into this Statement are two other statements required under section 2105(a) of the TPA Act: (1) an explanation of how the implementing bill and proposed administrative action will change or affect existing law; and (2) a statement setting forth the reasons why the implementing bill and proposed administrative action are necessary or appropriate to carry out the Agreement.
-The Agreement does not change the provisions of any agreement the United States has previously negotiated with Peru.
+The Agreement does not change the provisions of any agreement the United States has previously negotiated with Colombia.